 You’re currently reading Chapter 7, Part 2 of The Ultimate Guide to Adobe Illustrator for Fashion Design

-As a fashion designer, you will spend A LOT of time drawing fashion flats in Illustrator.
+Whether you’re a remote freelancer or go for a traditional job, as a fashion designer, you will spend A LOT of time drawing fashion flats in Illustrator.

 What are fashion flats?